ChrisDeadman/usb-to-ps2-gameport-hat/README.md

 ### Setup Mode

-LED1 brightness indicates current setting.
+LED1 blink count indicates current setting.
-LED1 blinks when in edit mode.
+LED1 is on when in edit mode.
-LED2 brightness indicates value of current setting.
+LED2 indicates value of current setting.

 #### Bindings